WANdisco/wandisco-documentation-ldm/docs/getting-started.md

 ### Option 1: User Interface (UI)

-Install LiveData Migrator with a UI to start using LiveData Migrator quickly and easily.
+Download and install LiveData Migrator with a UI to start using LiveData Migrator quickly and easily.
 You will need:

 Red Hat or Debian based **Operating system**
 **Java version** 1.8.0